vishvAsa/kalpAntaram/kANe/v4/0/Synopsis_of_Contents.md

 41-56 Chapter III Prayascitta (expiation), derivation of the

-word, origin and meaning: expiations and secular punishments; circumstances to be considered in prescribing expiations; parişad ( assembly of learned men ) and its duties.
+word, origin and meaning: expiations and secular punishments; circumstances to be considered in prescribing expiations; pariṣad ( assembly of learned men ) and its duties.

 ...
 57—86